 - Now is the time to plant lily bulbs in free-draining soil to avoid them rotting off over winter.
 Taller varieties will need staking.
 Protect new shoots from slugs and snails.

-- Plant sweet pea seed directly into the garden adjacent to a trellis or other structure they can climb up.
+- Before the end of June, plant sweet pea seed directly into the garden adjacent to a trellis or other structure they can climb up.
 Prior to planting, work generous quantities of compost into the soil.
+We recommend Hammett types.